Can my dog sit on my lap during a flight? [Maybe, with these airlines!]

 The following airlines do not specifically state that dogs must remain stowed under the seat in front of you for the entire duration of the flight.

 Many of them state that dogs must remain in their carriers, stowed away during taxi, take-off and landing.
-However, they do not state that you cannot place the carrier on your lap after take-off and before landing.
+However, they do not state that you cannot sit with the dog carrier on your lap after your flight takes-off and before landing.

 It’s important to note that flight attendants have the final say — if they tell you to stow your dog, then you will need to stow your dog.